How to Care For Your New Dust Mite Covers

 Duvet and comforter covers should be washed as needed.
 We wash our cover about every 6 to 8 weeks.
 Once again only when needed.
 We also spray our comforter once a month the ADMS spray.

 If you have a comforter you sleep with and do not have a dust mite cover you may want really want to consider getting one.
 We found it's cheaper to get a cover than it is to clean a down or wool comforter.
 It costs us about $60 to have our wool comforter cleaned.

-All allergy mattress covers, micro fiber and membrane fabrics, should be washed in water up to 130 degrees.
-What we find is that most residential hot water heaters are set around 105 to 110 for safety reasons.
+All allergy mattress covers, microfiber, membrane fabrics and waterproof, can be washed in hot water, but we recommend using warm water.
+What we find is that most residential hot water heaters are set around 105 to 108 for safety reasons.

-Personally we use either the Demite laundry additive or Allersearch anti allergen laundry detergent when we wash out covers.
-We prefer to wash in warm or cold and our hot water does not get hot enough anyway.
+Personally we use warm water and use either the Demite Laundry Additive or Allersearch Allergen Wash laundry detergent when we wash our covers.
+Our hot water does not get hot enough anyway.
 Plus hot water in general causes fabric to wear out faster.

-When you remove the allergy mattress covers from the washing machine make sure all the water is out of the cover or you and the floor may get wet.
-The membrane fabric covers being water proof may hold water if you didn't zip it closed.
+When you remove the mattress protectors from the washing machine make sure all the water is out of the cover or you and the floor may get wet.
+The membrane fabric covers being waterproof may hold water if you didn't zip it closed.